 - The 2004 recall of Merck’s prescription drug Vioxx, which was ultimately responsible for the deaths of more than 60,000 people.

-- The 2000 recall of millions of Firestone tires, after tire failure resulted in hundreds of deaths and injuries.
+- The 2000 recall of millions of Firestone tires, after a tire failure, resulted in hundreds of deaths and injuries.

 - The 1978 “voluntary” recall of 1.5 million Ford Pintos—after several deaths, civil lawsuits, and a criminal investigation regarding the tendency of the Pinto’s gas tank to explode in low-speed, rear-end collisions.